This is a work in progress

 Another tent was a hand-me-down from my daughter: a Double Rainbow Tarptent.
-It was well used, but very usable.
+While it was well used when I got it, it is a rugged tent.
 Dale and I weathered a snowstorm in it.
 Other hikers said the storm broke their tent pole.
 That kind of event gives one confidence in the tent.
 It sleeps two, but at 2.6 pounds (1.2kg) it is light enough for one person.
 It is VERY roomy on solo hikes.
 It is a very nice tent.
 But at just under $300, I do not think I would have bought it on my own.

 Another gift was the Six Moons poncho tent (Gatewood Cape $135).
 This is a minimalist tent that doubles as a rain coat.
 I use it in conjunction with a bivy sack (Outdoor Research Helium Bivy ($169)).
 I have used the combo on ten-day backcountry hikes (two pounds total).
+It is not convenient to use as a poncho.
+You need a hiking buddy to help you put it on.
 It is so light that it seems flimsy.
 But, it has done the job so far.
 It weathered a storm with 50-60 mph gusts (with the pole down for a lower profile).
-And since it is the lightest, I will probably stick with it.
+It is the lightest tent and has inspired me to make similar DIY tents.

 The Six Moons Cape tent sags.
 So I built a tent out of Nylon that uses my long hiking pole for a backbone.
 Also, instead of relying on tent stakes, I used nylon cord with cord stops at the corners.
 They create a quick way to put up a tent on rocky ground.
 Notice the tents in the above two pictures have rocks holding down the tent stakes.
 It is rare that I find a campsite that accommodates all the stakes, some allow none.
 I patterned the tent after the Six Moons tent.
 Instead of a zipper, the front flaps wrap around the front pole.
 That pole can be either a light aluminum rod, or a standard hiking pole.
 There are only two exposed seams.
 Each is sealed with silicon and taped closed.
 Very efficient.
 Complete weight is 1 pound 6 oz (625 grams) with the aluminum rod.